Lizardite: Geological occurrence

 Lizardite is commonly found in ophiolite and is often intergrown with brucite.
 It is also found with magnetite and the other serpentine minerals.

 Locations found

 Canada

 As of 1989, only a single specimen of lizardite had been found in Mont-Saint-Hilaire, Quebec where it may occur in altered pegmatites.

 United States

 Lizardite can be found in the United States.
 In Pennsylvania It was discovered in the 1960s.
 With it being the most abundant mineral in Nottingham County Park.
 In Minnesota it can be found on the north shore of Lake Superior.
 In Montana, the Stillwater igneous complex is a prominent location for the mineral.

 United Kingdom

 Lizardite has a type locality at Lizard Peninsula, Cornwall, in the United Kingdom.
+It is found in green, red purple, brown and black form and used as both a semi-precious gemstone or for ornamental uses.

 Scotland is a notable source of lizardite.
 Lizardite has been reported in Wales.
 At Holy Island, Anglesey lizardite has been found to be associated with antigorite.

 South Africa

 In the Frank Smith mine located in South Africa, lizardite was the dominant serpentine mineral.
 Orange lizardite has been found at the Wessels mine.